Last Updated on August 18, 2022

 If you’re looking for a fun, adventurous getaway in Iowa, the Waterloo and Cedar Falls area should be on your radar!
 Waterloo is predominantly known for its connection to John Deere, the iconic green and yellow tractors have been manufactured in Waterloo for 100 years!
 Cedar Falls is also home to the University of Northern Iowa.
 But did you know there are some great outdoor adventures to be had in the Cedar Falls and Waterloo area?!
-Here are some of my favourite things to do in Waterloo Iowa!
+Here are some of my favourite things to do, places to eat and where to stay!

 Disclosure: Thank you to Travel Waterloo for providing me with accommodation and vouchers to some of the attractions and restaurants mentioned in this post.
 This post also contains affiliate links.
 For more information visit my Privacy and Disclosure Policy.
 As always opinions are my own!

 Things To Do in Waterloo & Cedar Falls Iowa